 At baseline, patients were allowed to be anti-diabetic drug naïve or treated with one or more oral anti-diabetic drugs (OAD) or insulin (either alone or in combination with OAD(s)).
 The Victoza® and placebo groups were generally balanced in terms of concomitant medications (anti-diabetic and cardiovascular medications including antihypertensives, diuretics, lipid-lowering, and platelet aggregation inhibitors).
-During the trial, additional anti-diabetic and cardiovascular medications were to be added according to standard of care to achieve individualized guideline targets for glycemic control, blood pressure, and lipids.
+During the trial, additional anti-diabetic and cardiovascular medications to standard of care to achieve individualized guideline targets for glycemic control, blood pressure, and lipids.